- Are you concerned about the safety or quality of life for yourself, your aging parents or a disabled family member?

 All professional services can be arranged for any frequency of time, from 1-24 hours of care daily, or on a respite or temporary basis.
 They can be no- medical support services or, if required a variety of medical nursing services can be obtained.
 It all start with a phone call and CAREmasters will provide an assessment for you or your loved one.

 What to expect during an initial assessment?

-A free, no obligation, comprehensive health and care assessment is completed within 24 hours by CAREmasters Registered Nurses for any client requesting medical or personal care; or by a Qualified Supervisor for any client in need of homemaker, companion, or concierge services.
+A comprehensive health and care assessment is completed within 24 hours by CAREmasters Registered Nurses for any client requesting medical or personal care; or by a Qualified Supervisor for any client in need of homemaker, companion, or concierge services.
 The assessment visit can range from 1-2 hours in length and primarily occurs in the client's place of residence.
 The Registered Nurse or Supervisor will review the following with the client and/or client's representative at the time of the visit:

 Client's medical information (to include medical diagnosis(es), medication(s), current health care plan, and medical history)

 - Lifestyle (to include social activities, history, exercise, sleeping patterns & daily routine)

 - Current resources and family involvement in care

 - Need for additional services, products or equipment from third party partners